browserengineering/book/book/text.md

         # ...
 ```

+Now identical words will use identical fonts and text measurements
+will hit cache.

 ::: {.further}
 Fonts for scripts like Chinese can be megabytes in size, so they are
 generally stored on disk and only loaded into memory on-demand.
 That
-makes font loading slow.
-Browsers also have extensive caches for
+makes font loading slow and caching even more important.
+Browsers also
-measuring, shaping, and rendering text.
-Because web pages have a lot
+have extensive caches for measuring, shaping, and rendering text.
-of text, these caches turn out to be one of the most important parts
+Because web pages have a lot of text, these caches turn out to be one
-of speeding up rendering.
+of the most important parts of speeding up rendering.
 :::

 Summary
 =======

-The last chapter introduced a browser that laid out Chinese text.
-Now it
+The last chapter introduced a browser that laid out characters in a
-does English, too:
+grid.
+Now it does standard English text layout:

 - Text is laid out word-by-word
 - Lines are split at word boundaries
 - Text can be bold or italic
 - Text of different sizes can be mixed

-You can now use your browser to read an essay, a blog post, or a book!
+You can now use your browser to read an essay, a blog post, or even a
+book!

 ::: {.signup}
 :::